-With the "Projects" permission, the employee will be able to view or edit (create and delete also) projects in the company that is in the PeopleTime module.
+With the "Projects" permission, the employee can view or edit (create and delete also) projects in the company in the PeopleTime module.

 With the "None" status, the Projects tab on the admin panel is not available.

-By enabling "Manage Surveys", the employee will be able to create, edit surveys in the system, work with the PeoplePulse module.
+By enabling "Manage Surveys", the employee will be able to create, and edit surveys in the system, and work with the PeoplePulse module.